+Dublin Port Company is committed to the environment and the wildlife around the port.
 Dublin Port Company’s Environmental Management System (EMS) commenced in 2006 with a number of projects to ensure that activities within the Company’s operation are conducted in an environmental way.
-The success of the EMS enabled Dublin Port Company to achieve ISO 14001 certification in 2008.

 “It is our policy to manage our obligations to the environment in a responsible manner and to take a sustainable approach to developing the port’s business”